oniani/frames/README.md

              ]

+    -- Print out the sum of all prices
+    -- Note that for this operation we could use the provided toDecimal -- function, but for arbitrary precision decimals, type Double should -- be used
-    -- Print out the sum of all prices print $ sum $ map (\x -> read x::Double) $ columnByName "Price" mf
+    print $ sum $ map (\x -> read x::Double) $ columnByName "Price" mf
 ```